nizos/nizos.github.io/src/posts/supply-chain-security-risks-even-for-static-sites/index.md

 ## Defending Against Supply Chain Attacks

 **Subresource Integrity (SRI)** is a key defense mechanism for supply chain attacks.
-SRI enables browsers to verify that a network-fetched resource, such as an external script, has not been tampered with by comparing its hash against an expected value.
+SRI allows browsers to verify that a network-fetched resource, like an external script, hasn't been altered by comparing its hash against an expected value.
 If the hashes don't match, the browser blocks the resource, preventing malicious code from running.

 SRI requires updating the hash each time the resource changes, which can be cumbersome.
 However, when combined with other measures, SRI remains a vital security practice.